Yoast SEO Tutorial

 - Your use of passive voice

 When it comes to those last two points, you want to keep your sentence lengths short and your use of passive voice rare.
-Those are relatively small changes, but they can greatly impact your content’s readability, and in turn its SEO.
+Those are relatively minor changes, but they can greatly impact your content’s readability and its SEO.

 Yoast Search Appearance